 Yikes.
 Hawaii has very few transit options.
 There is one bus company, Hele-On Bus, and buses are infrequent and most don’t run on Sundays.
 On the plus side, it is cheap (just $2 a ride, plus $1 for luggage and $1 per bike).
 Because the Hele-On is mainly for locals going to work, the buses leave early in the morning and late in the afternoon.
 It’s a lot like Ontario’s insufficient Go Train system; except for the Lakeshore line, you can only travel during regular commute times.

 The Hele-On website looks up-to-date but is otherwise pretty terrible.
 You have to download PDF files of the route maps and schedules, and NONE of the pick-up spots are actually on the map in a way that would let a non-local know where the bus stops.
 Sometimes the bus stop is a business, like a store name or a specific resort, but sometimes it’s just a street name without the actual intersection!
 For example, there’s an Ali’i Drive stop in Kona, except that street is 12 miles long!

 The result?
 I spent hours pouring over route schedules and researching possible bus stop locations with the help of Google Street View.

 But I think we can do this.
 The plan is to get from Kona to Hilo by bus, then make Hilo our home base for a few days.
-Close sights, like Akaka Falls, we’ll cycle to, but farther sights, like Puna and Volcano National Park, we’ll take the bus there then bike around.
+Close sights, like Akaka Falls, we’ll cycle to, but farther sights, like Puna and Volcanoes National Park, we’ll take the bus there and then bike around.